-The singlet and triplet Cooper pairs \eqref{eq:nn_singlets}, \eqref{eq:nn_triplets} coexist and both survive the large $J$ limit.
+The singlet and triplet Cooper pairs \eqref{eq:nn_singlets}, \eqref{eq:nn_triplets} could be equally important as both survive the large $J$ limit.
 In contrast, nn equal-spin triplets $P^t_{\pm1}$ are suppressed at large $J$.
 Hence we only present the remaining zero-spin triplets forming a two-component order parameter of the $\mathbf{\Gamma}^0_{B_{2u}}$ symmetry,

-identified in \cite{Chakraborty2024a} as a mixed spin, $p$-wave triplet Cooper pair wave-function.
+identified in \cite{Chakraborty2024} as a mixed spin, $p$-wave triplet Cooper pair wave-function.
 Note that it coexists with the two-component singlet Cooper pair wave-function

 having the same momentum dependence and belonging to the same $\mathbf{\Gamma}^0_{B_{2u}}$ spin group symmetry.